Dr. Michaela Ecker

 University of Kiel, Germany

-Palaeolithic archaeology; Europe and Africa; past environments and human evolution; stable isotope research; Quaternary science; fieldwork techniques.
+Palaeolithic archaeology; Africa and Europe; past environments and human evolution; stable isotope research; Quaternary science; fieldwork techniques.

-since 2021 Emmy Noether Junior Research Group Leader, Christian-Albrechts-Universität zu Kiel, Germany.
+since 2021 Emmy Noether Research Group Leader, Christian-Albrechts-Universität zu Kiel, Germany.

 2019 – 2021 Marie Sklodowska-Curie Fellow, Christian-Albrechts-Universität zu Kiel, Germany.